Senegal River: Geography

 The Senegal River has a drainage basin of 270,000 km2, a mean flow of 680 m3/s, and an annual discharge of 21.5 km3.
 Important tributaries are the Falémé River, Karakoro River, and the Gorgol River.

 Downstream of Kaédi the river divides into two branches.
 The left branch called the Doué runs parallel to the main river to the north.
 After 200 km the two branches rejoin a few kilometres downstream of Pondor.
 The long strip of land between the two branches is called the Île á Morfil.

 In 1972 Mali, Mauritania and Senegal founded the Organisation pour la mise en valeur du fleuve Sénégal (OMVS) to manage the river basin.
 Guinea joined in 2005.

 At the present time, only very limited use is made of the river for the transport of goods and passengers.
 The OMVS have looked at the feasibility of creating a navigable channel 55 m in width between the small town of Ambidédi in Mali and Saint-Louis, a distance of 905 km.
 It would give landlocked Mali a direct route to the Atlantic Ocean.

 The aquatic fauna in the Senegal River basin is closely associated with that of the Gambia River basin, and the two are usually combined under a single ecoregion known as the Senegal-Gambia Catchments.
 Although the species richness is moderately high, only three species of frogs and one fish are endemic to this ecoregion.

 History

+The area was previously occupied by the Serer people, who following their religious and ethnic persecution by Islamic forces in the 11th century, resulted in the Serer exodus to the south.

 The existence of the Senegal River was known to the early Mediterranean civilizations.
 It or some other river was called Bambotus by Pliny the Elder (possibly from Phoenician "behemoth" for hippopotamus) and Nias by Claudius Ptolemy.
-It was visited by Hanno the Carthaginian around 450 BCE at his navigation from Carthage through the pillars of Herakles to Theon Ochema (Mount Cameroon) in the Gulf of Guinea.
+It was visited by Hanno the Carthaginian around 450 BCE at his navigation from Carthage through the pillars of Herakles to Theon Ochema (Mount Cameroon?) in the Gulf of Guinea.
 There was trade from here to the Mediterranean World, until the destruction of Carthage and its west African trade net in 146 BCE.